 The practices higher on the list are closer to the address or location you provided, so start at the top.

 When you call a practice, check that they are still accepting new NHS patients and ask what you would need to do to register.
+If a practice on your list tells you they are not currently accepting new NHS patients, then please politely ask them to update and correct their NHS profile online.

 What to expect